N3crom/GroupExercice_Week-2/README.md

 - "Wall" tiles are impassable.
 - The player can pick objects (any kind).
 - To complete a level, the player must collect all objects and reach the exit tile.
+- Create a first fixed level to test the mechanics.